NightBlobby/N.I.R.A/README.md

 ## 🦺 Support

-If you encounter any issues or have questions, please check our [FAQ](FAQ.md) or open a [GitHub Issue](https://github.com/your-username/N.I.R.A/issues).
+If you encounter any issues or have questions, please check our [FAQ](FAQ.md)
 ---

 ## 📬 Contact